-India, the country with rich culture and equally rich cuisine has always been on the traveling list of millions of tourists.
+India is a country with rich culture and equally rich cuisine.
+It has always been on the traveling list of millions of tourists.
 People from every corner of the world come to embrace the incredible food culture of India.
-From Northern India to Southern India the Indian palate is extremely varied, and if one wants to try all the dishes in India he or she may have to take a couple of years off and stay in India.
+From Northern India to Southern India the Indian palate is extremely varied.
+If one wants to try all the dishes in India he or she may have to take a couple of years off and stay in India.

-However, sometimes it’s not all glorious as it sounds.
-The moment you share with your friends and family that you are heading to India for the first time you start getting advice on how to avoid getting sick.
+But, sometimes it’s not all glorious as it sounds.
+Try telling your friends and family that you are heading to India for the first time.
+They will start showering you with tips on how to avoid getting sick.
 Agreed, eating in India can be a bit taxing on a few travelers but the key is to take some basic precautions.
-As a first time (or many time) traveler to India, you just need to be careful or aware of a few things to go back home hale and hearty.
+If you are a traveler to India, first time or otherwise, you need to be careful.
+Be aware of a few things so that you can get back home hale and hearty.

-Do remember that all the precautions can’t save you from Delhi Belly or what is otherwise known as the Traveler’s belly but no harm in trying to be safe.
+Do remember that all the precautions can’t save you from Delhi Belly or what is otherwise known as the Traveler’s belly.
+But no harm in trying to be safe, right?
 Before we proceed any further, let us remind you that any kind of sickness or illness can’t be because of food alone.
-The environment also contributes in a person falling sick but in this article we will focus only on how to eat healthy and stay out of the hospital in India.
+The environment also contributes in a person falling sick.
+But in this article we will focus only on how to eat healthy and stay out of the hospital in India.

-If you want to enjoy the amazing experiences India has to offer, follow these tips for tourists on how to eat well and stay healthy in India.
+Once you are in India, you would want to enjoy the amazing experiences India has to offer.
+Follow these tips for tourists on how to eat well and stay healthy in India.

 Health Tip # 1.
 Eat less to start with

-If you are a normal human being, you just can’t resist mouth-watering food of India but that’s what you must do…hold your temptation to avoid sickness.
+If you are a normal human being, you can’t resist the mouth-watering food in India.
+But that’s what you must do.
+Hold your temptation to avoid sickness.
 Eat less in initial days and gain an appetite for Indian food before you start hogging.

 Health Tip # 2.
 Use sanitizer often

-Not all parts of India have good sanitization conditions so keep washing or sanitizing your hands often.
+Not all parts of India follow good hygiene and cleanliness.
+So keep washing or sanitizing your hands often.
 Disinfect often to avoid getting sick.
-Some places get used often (for instance the handrails of a bus or a train, door knobs etc) and are storehouses of germs.
+Some places that get used often are storehouses of germs.
+Some examples are the handrails of a bus or a train and door knobs.
 Always clean your hands before and after eating food or snacks.

 Health Tip # 3.
 Avoid tap water

-Drinking tap water in India is a big no no!
+Drinking tap water in India is a big no!
 Make sure you always drink purified and bottled mineral water.
 Unhygienic water may upset your stomach.
-While the Indians have built up immunity towards such water, you just don’t have the stomach for it.
+While the Indians have built up immunity towards such water, you may not have the stomach for it.
 So never drink tap water.
-Whenever you buy a water bottle from store, please ensure that the bottle is sealed tightly.
+Whenever you buy a water bottle from store, please ensure that the seal is tight and the bottle is fresh.

 Health Tip # 4.
 Go for packaged food items

-You’d surely want to eat a variety of food, especially street food while visiting the local market but remember, one wrong step can make you ill.
+You’d for sure want to eat a variety of food, especially street food while visiting the local market.
+But do remember, one wrong step can make you ill.
 When you start your travel, start by eating packaged Indian food.
-You can gradually move to unpacked food.
+You can further move to unpacked food.
 Always prefer food items that are well packed and fresh.
-Since we are talking of packaged food, one of the things you need to pack is probiotic for travelers’ diarrhea just to be on the safer side.
+Since we are talking of packaged food, one of the things you need to pack is probiotic for travelers’ diarrhea to be on the safer side.

 Health Tip # 5.
 Eat at popular restaurants

-We know you love your privacy and personal space and that is why you prefer not-so-crowded restaurants.
-Sometimes, this can be the difference between staying alive or getting sick.
-If you notice that you are the only one eating at a restaurant, you must stop eating right then and try and identify a popular restaurant.
-Chances are that restaurant where you were eating Indian food is being ignored even by the locals.
+We know you love your privacy and personal space.
+That is why you prefer not-so-crowded restaurants.
+Sometimes, this can be the difference between staying healthy or getting sick.
+If you notice that you are the only one eating at a restaurant, you must stop eating right then.
+Try and identify a popular restaurant.
+There are all chances that the restaurant where you eating Indian food alone is being ignored even by the locals.

 Health Tip # 6.
 Drink bottled water

-Always go for bottled water to avoid risk of contracting germs via the water glass.
-If you feel that the bottle’s rim could be dirty, use a straw.
-Before using the straw make sure it was packed properly and not left out in the open for days on end.
+Always go for bottled water to avoid the risk of contracting germs via the water glass.
+When you go out dining, request for a mineral water bottle (yes, that’s how Indians call bottled water).
+Check the cap for proper seal before opening it.
+If doubtful, request a replacement.
+If you feel that the bottle’s rim is dirty, use a straw.
+Before using the straw make sure it is clean and is packed well.
+Do not use straws that are left out in the open for days on end.

 Health Tip # 7.
 Think twice before eating street food

-India is famous for its delicious street food but they can easily upset your health.
+India is famous for its delicious street food but they can upset your health as well.
 You can enjoy the street food if you use your common sense.
 Have a good look at the shop and around it too and you will get a vibe – trust that and move forward if you are still confident.
-A few checks can go a long way from making you sick – check if the oil they are using is fresh, and make sure the food you are eating is warm.
+A few checks can go a long way from making you sick.
+Check if the oil they are using is fresh, and make sure the food you are eating is warm.
 Never eat cold food because they attract more germs.

 Health Tip # 8.
 Don’t drink fruit juices & other uncooked items

-Fruit juices are always considered excellent for health, but they can very easily make you sick.
-While traveling, don’t drink fruit juice as there are high chances that they are using contaminated water for washing the fruits.
-We also don’t recommend you eating vegetable salads or fruit salads since they won’t be cooked.
+Fruit juices are always considered excellent for health.
+But they can make you sick too.
+While traveling, be careful with drinking fruit juice.
+There are high chances that they are using contaminated water for washing the fruits.
+We also don’t recommend you eating vegetable salads or fruit salads.
+They may be raw and not cleaned or cooked well.

 Health Tip # 9.
 Use your hands for eating

-As I have said it earlier, you are supposed to wash your hands very often, so it’s rather helpful for you to dine with your own hands as it would reduce the risk of falling ill.
-It’s a culture in India to eat with right hand and is so much fun.
+As I have said it earlier, you must wash your hands very often.
+So it’s rather helpful for you to dine with your own hands as it would reduce the risk of falling ill.
+It’s a culture in India to eat with right hand and it is so much fun.

 Health Tip # 10.
 Go for vegetarian food

 We strongly recommend trying vegetarian food in India.
 The chances of meat, chicken and fish catching germs or going bad are high, so why take the risk.
-If you are staying for a longer period you can always start off as a vegetarian and move towards non-vegetarian food as your holiday progresses.
+If you are staying for a longer period you can always start off as a vegetarian.
+Then, move towards non-vegetarian food as your holiday progresses.

-These are professional tips learnt from travelers who had been to India and managed to get out without getting sick.
-We are sure, all those who head back home healthy – without any intestinal parasite infection or dysentery or diarrhea follow these tips.
+These are professional tips learnt from travelers who had been to India.
+Yes, and they did manage to get out without getting sick.
+All those who head back home healthy – without any intestinal parasite infection or dysentery or diarrhea follow these tips.
+We are sure of that.
 You should too!
 After all, prevention is better than cure.